0xAliHn/kotlin-for-android-developers/the_recycler_adapter.md

 # The Recycler Adapter

-We also need a `RecyclerView` Adapter.
-[I talked about `RecyclerView` before my blog], and it might be helpful if you have not used it before.
+We need an adapter for the recycler too.
+I [talked about `RecyclerView` before my blog], some time ago, so it may help you if your are not used to it.

-`RecyclerView` used in the layout now only need a `TextView`, I will manually create this simple text list.
-Add a Kotlin file named `ForecastListAdapter.kt`, including the following code:
+The views used for `RecyclerView` adapter will be just  `TextView`, for now, and a simple list of texts that we’ll create manually.
+Add a new Kotlin file called `ForecastListAdapter.kt`, and include this
+code:

 ```kotlin
 class ForecastListAdapter(val items: List<String>) :
         RecyclerView.Adapter<ForecastListAdapter.ViewHolder>() {